chinnno15/chinnno15.github.io/src/work/exchange-data/exchange-data.md

 title: Binance Order Book Data Aggregator
 ---

-As part of an effort to apply my Machine Learning knowledge.
-I make use of Deep Nueral Nets to predict the direction of the price for any cryptocurrency.
 Binance provides a simple Websockets API which I made use of to create an [Orderbook Data Aggregator](https://github.com/joliveros/exchange-data).

 ## Key features
 - Provide the `OrderBookFrame` class which has several parameters for customizing the output which is a Pandas Dataframe.